-- Identify jobs of interest in agriculture. - Identify agriculture as an important industry in America. - Discover that some foods they eat and other agricultural products they use come from other countries as a result of trade agreements. - Define the terms "import" and "export".
+- Identify jobs of interest in agriculture. - Identify agriculture as an important industry in America. - Discover that some foods they eat and other agricultural products they use come from other countries because of trade agreements. - Define the terms "import" and "export".